 First, your containers will be delivered as individual units.
 This is the safest and least expensive way to deliver your containers.
 Once the containers arrive, one of the walls on each container will be removed so that they can be connected together.

-Your containers will need to be welded together for maximum stability.
-Once the containers are welded together, you will need to add some reinforcements in the interior.
+Next, your containers will need to be welded together for maximum stability.
+Once the containers are welded together, you will add some reinforcements in the interior.
 Placing a few supports in the interior will help the integrity of the structure and keep the roofs from sagging.
-Supports are necessary and they easily are incorporated into your interior design.
+Supports are necessary.
+They easily incorporate into your interior design.